cooltronicpl/Craft-document-helpers/README.md

 After the update of MPDF, which is used by our PDF Generator, we have resolved an issue with passed paths.
 Now, you must provide an absolute path on the server to the config directory.
 Alternatively, you can pass the main folder.
 For instance, on ISP Config 3.2 host, you can use: `fontDir`: `/var/www/clients/client0/web21/private/config/`.

-If you're running a single site, it should be an absolute path to the `/config` folder, like: fontDir: `/path_to/config/`.
+If you're running a single site, it should be an absolute path to the `/config` folder, like fontDir: `/path_to/config/`.

 For XAMPP in Windows hosts, the confirmed format is working `fontDir`: `file:///C:/xampp/htdocs/craft4/config/`.